karenyyy/data_science/TF_cv/md/TF_records 101.md

 ### Getting raw data bytes in numpy

-### Operation: get raw data bytes of an image (any ndarray) and restore the image back
+- get raw data bytes of an image (any ndarray) and restore the image back

 - during this operation `the information about the dimensions of the image is lost` and we have to use it to recover the original image.
 - so we will have to store the raw image representation along with the dimensions of the original image.